Systemic approaches to working with individuals, families and organisations (D4) – intermediate

-We offer a high level of training delivered in an NHS setting by experienced clinicians and supervisors who work in child, adolescent and adult mental health services, and social care settings.
-We have been delivering systemic training at the Tavistock for over 30 years.
+We have been delivering systemic training at the Tavistock for over 30 years and offer a high level of training delivered in an NHS setting.
+Our training is delivered experienced clinicians and supervisors who work in child, adolescent and adult mental health services, and social care settings.

 In order to be eligible for this course, you must have completed either:

 - Our Systemic approaches to working with individuals, families and organisations (D4) – foundation course OR